August 19, 2021

-Top Shareholder Proposal Takeaways from the 2020 Proxy Season
+I. Top Shareholder Proposal Takeaways from the 2021 Proxy Season

-- Overall no-action request success rates held steady, but Staff response letters declined significantly.
-The overall success rate for no-action requests held steady at 70%, driven primarily by substantial implementation, procedural, and ordinary business arguments.
-However, recent changes in the Staff’s practices for responding to no-action requests resulted in significantly fewer written explanations, with the Staff providing response letters only 18% of the time.
-Almost three-fourths of those Staff response letters were issued when the Staff concurred that a proposal was excludable or denied reconsideration.
+- Overall no-action request success rates held steady, but the number of Staff response letters declined significantly.
+The number of no-action requests submitted to the Staff during the 2021 proxy season increased significantly, up 18% from 2020 and 19% from 2019.
+The overall success rate for no-action requests held steady at 71%, driven primarily by procedural, ordinary business, and substantial implementation arguments.
+However, the ongoing shift in the Staff’s practice away from providing written response letters to companies, preferring instead to note the Staff’s response to no-action requests in a brief chart format, resulted in significantly fewer written explanations, with the Staff providing response letters only 5% of the time, compared to 18% in 2020.

-- Company success rates using board analysis during this proxy season show promise.
-Although fewer companies included a board analysis during this proxy season (down 24% from 25 in 2019 to 19 this year), companies that included a board analysis had greater success, with the Staff concurring with the exclusion of four proposals during this year based on the company’s use of a board analysis, compared to just one proposal during the 2019 proxy season.
+- Company success rates using a board analysis during this proxy season rose modestly, while inclusion of a board analysis generally remained infrequent.
+Fewer companies included a board analysis during this proxy season (down from 19 and 25 in 2020 and 2019, respectively, to 16 in 2021), representing only 18% of all ordinary business and economic relevance arguments in 2021.
+However, those that included a board analysis had greater success in 2021 compared to 2020, with the Staff concurring with the exclusion of five proposals this year where the company provided a board analysis, compared to four proposals in 2020 and just one proposal in 2019.

-- Overall voting support dipped slightly, including average support for social proposals, although support for environmental proposals continued to gain momentum.
-Average support for all shareholder proposals voted on was 31.3% of votes cast, down slightly from the 32.8% average in 2019 and 32.5% in 2018.
-In 2020, support for social (non-environmental) proposals was about 21.5%, down from 23.6% in 2019, whereas support for environmental proposals increased to 30.2% from 23.9% in 2019.
-Governance proposals continued to receive the highest average support at 35.3%.
-This year also saw a decrease in the number of shareholder proposals that received majority support (50 in total, down from 62 in 2019), with an increasing number of such proposals focused on issues other than traditional governance topics.
+- Overall voting support increased, including average support for social and environmental proposals.
+Average support for all shareholder proposals voted on was 36.2% in 2021, up from the 31.3% average in 2020 and 32.8% average in 2019.
+In 2021, environmental proposals overtook governance proposals to receive the highest average support at 42.3%, up from 29.2% in 2020.
+Support for social (non-environmental) proposals also increased significantly to 30.6%, up from 21.5% in 2020—driven primarily by a greater number of diversity-related proposals voted on with increased average levels of support.
+Governance proposals received 40.2% support in 2021, up from 35.3% in 2020.
+This year also saw a double-digit increase in the number of shareholder proposals that received majority support (74 in total, up from 50 in 2020), with an increasing number of such proposals focused on issues other than traditional governance topics.

-Gibson Dunn’s lawyers are available to assist in addressing any questions you may have about these developments.
+Gibson Dunn’s lawyers are available to assist with any questions you may have regarding these developments.
 To learn more about these issues, please contact the Gibson Dunn lawyer with whom you usually work, or any of the following lawyers in the firm’s Securities Regulation and Corporate Governance practice group:

 Elizabeth Ising – Washington, D.C. (+1 202-955-8287, firstname.lastname@example.org)